Opentrons/opentrons/api/docs/v1/complex_commands.rst

 ========

 Most of time, a protocol is really just looping over some wells, aspirating, and then dispensing.
 Even though they are simple in nature, these loops take up a lot of space.
 The ``pipette.transfer()`` command takes care of those common loops.
 It will combine aspirates and dispenses automatically, making your protocol easier to read and edit.
+For transferring with a multi-channel, please refer to the :ref:`multi-channel-lh` section.

 Basic
 -----